-- In this dialogue you must specify simulation period information: - Time-step range is the number of time-steps the simulation should cover. - The time-step interval is the period of time incremented between each time-step.
-In case of a hot-started simulation, the time-step is taken from the hot file and cannot be changed unless it is changed in the hot-start file itself by changing the data utility parameters. - The simulation start date is the historical date and time corresponding to time-step zero.
-In case of a hot-started simulation, the simulation start date is read from the hot file and cannot be changed unless it is changed in the hot-start file itself by changing the data utility parameters. - The warm-up period is a number of time-steps over which the forcing functions are gradually increased from zero to 100% of their true value.
+In this dialogue you must specify simulation period information:

+- Time-step range is the number of time-steps the simulation should cover. - The time-step interval is the period of time incremented between each time-step.
+In case of a hot-started simulation, the time-step is taken from the hot file and cannot be changed unless it is changed in the hot-start file itself by using the MIKE Zero Grid Editor. - The simulation start date is the historical date and time corresponding to time-step zero.
+In case of a hot-started simulation, the simulation start date is read from the hot file and cannot be changed unless it is changed in the hot-start file itself by using the MIKE Zero Grid Editor. - The warm-up period is a number of time-steps over which the forcing functions are gradually increased from zero to 100% of their true value.

-For information and as a possible check on parameter specifications, the simulation end date (and hour) is calculated and shown in the dialogue.
+For information and as a possible check on parameter specifications, the simulation end date (and time) is calculated and shown in the dialogue.